Batch File Command

 Below is a sample text file containing a mix of different commands.

-It is the responsibility of the user creating the batch file to ensure that entries are ordered such that the pre-requisite areas are first created for each individual command.
+It is the responsibility of the user creating the batch file to ensure that entries are ordered such that the pre-requisite areas are created first.

-Notice how the site collection is created first, followed by the sites and then libraries.
+For example: a site collection is created first, followed by sub-sites, then libraries.

 Continue to Part 9 - Logging and Troubleshooting